• Skip to primary navigation

 Saint-Julien Church in Domfront

-This church of St. Julian has a very unique style – it was built in reinforced concrete with a surprising shape on a square plan.
+This church of St. Julien has a very unique style – it was built in reinforced concrete with a surprising shape on a square plan.

 • Location